 from education through to livelihood.
 We will do this with a focused approach where we will work with almost all adolescents in government schools / districts where we are already present.

 We are working with two of the state governments to support us in this scale-up.
 We are also looking at introducing an employability education model to children in the 15-18 age group.
 We are targeting a world where children break out of poverty and lead fulfilling, rewarding lives, contributing positively to their community and to the world around them.

 Q 8.
 What does your programme Childhood to Livelihood entail?

 Children on the Magic Bus Childhood to Livelihood programme successfully fend off destabilisers such as child marriage and child labour.
 They complete their secondary education and go on to become first-generation salary earners having secure careers in the organised sector.
 Our youth-centered Livelihoods Programme connects the aspirations and potential of young people to available market opportunities.
 We build their employability skills and map job potential based on individual strengths and mobility.

 We work with support structures like parents, the community at large and local government institutions to ensure social, emotional and economic well-being for all young people living in that area.
 We work with the local community who have a better knowledge of the local issues.
 We involve selected members from the community as youth leaders who are role models in their community.
 Our approach mobilises the entire ecosystem available to the child or young person to create transformational change in their lives.

 Change takes time and we understand this.
-Which is why we are perhaps the only NGO to accompany a child in her journey from school to sustainable livelihood.
+Which is why we are perhaps the only NGO to accompany a child in her journey from school to a sustainable livelihood.
 This journey spans 7 years beginning at age 12 where we can ensure impact is created.

-This approach enables children complete their education, delay their age of marriage, and get the skills to enter organised work – in order to move out of poverty.
+This approach enables children to complete their education, delay their age of marriage, and get the skills to enter organised work – in order to move out of poverty.